ChiyuCC/sequence-breaking-ff6/README.md

 -   However, be cautious: this airship will disappear after landing it once, so you only have one shot
 -   Fly to the continent with Zozo, Jidoor, Maranda and the Opera House
+-   We have two reasons for this detour:
+    -   Reacquiring the Door Timer Glitch
+    -   Reactivating the ability to swap party members at Narshe
+    -   ...
+We'll need both of these in a little while
 -   While you're here, you can (optionally) head into Maranda and talk to Lola
     -   Send her letter and watch the pigeon fly to Zozo
     -   This will make the Rust-Rid available for purchase there, saving you some backtracking